Skip Navigation

 • 79.1 percent of international real estate markets report skills shortages as fresh investment drives up activity following period of economic difficulty.

-Our International construction market survey shows that, while construction still faces challenges, inflationary pressure is softening, and stabilising costs are allowing investment flow in key global growth sectors such as data centres, healthcare and advanced manufacturing.
+Turner & Townsend's International construction market survey shows that, while construction still faces challenges, inflationary pressure is softening, and stabilising costs are allowing investment flow in key global growth sectors such as data centres, healthcare and advanced manufacturing.

 From a survey of 91 global cities, the US continues to dominate the rankings of the most expensive places to build, with six US cities in the top 10.